algorand-bootcamp/.github/README.md

 ### Intermediate

 The intermediate course goes more in-depth into core Algorand concepts and uses those concepts to expand our DAO.
-The main topics are using box storage for more flexible on-chain storage and implement time components into our logic.
+The main topics are using box storage for more flexible on-chain storage and implementing time constraints into our logic.

 #### English
 Repository: https://github.com/algorand-bootcamp/ts-intermediate-en